Fourier-Mukai and autoduality for compactified Jacobians. I: Introduction

-In Theorem \ref{T:thmD-Abel}, we will first prove Theorem D in the special case where the fine compactified Jacobian $\ov{J}_X(\un q)$ admits an Abel map, i.e. if there exists $L\in \Pic(X)$ such that $\Im A_L\subseteq \ov{J}_X(\un q)$ (see Definition \ref{D:ex-Abel-sep}).
-Indeed, this hypothesis is quite restrictive for a fine compactified Jacobian since in general only of them will admit an Abel map (see e.g. Proposition \ref{P:JacIn}).
+In Theorem \ref{T:thmD-Abel}, we will first prove Theorem D in the special case where the curve $X$ does not admit separating nodes and the fine compactified Jacobian $\ov{J}_X(\un q)$ admits an Abel map, i.e. if there exists $L\in \Pic(X)$ such that $\Im\,{A_L}\subseteq \ov{J}_X(\un q)$.
+Note that this hypothesis is quite restrictive for a fine compactified Jacobian since in general only a few of them will admit an Abel map (see e.g. \cite[\S 7]{MRV1}).
 Once again, the strategy will be to work on the semiuniversal deformation family $\X\to \Spec R_X$.
 Indeed, we can deform the line bundle $L\in \Pic(X)$ that gives the Abel map $A_L:X\to \ov{J}_X(\un q)$ to a line bundle $\L$ on $\X$ in order to obtain a universal Abel map $A_{\L}:\X\to \ov{J}_{\X}(\un q)$.
 By taking the pull-back via $A_{\L}$, we obtain the following commutative diagram of group schemes (all of which are smooth, separated and of finite type over $\Spec R_X$, by Fact \ref{F:ungenJac} and Theorem \ref{T:Pic-univ}):

 where $i$ is the natural open embedding and $A_{\L}^{*,o}$ is an isomorphism since it is the right inverse of $\beun$ (by Proposition \ref{P:prop-AL}), which is an isomorphism by Theorem \ref{T:isobetauniv}.
 The morphism $A_{\L}^{*,\tau}$ is an isomorphism over the open subset $U\subseteq \Spec R_X$ of curves having at most one node (as it follows from \cite{egk}); using that $\Spec R_X\setminus U$ has codimension at least two, together with Van der Waerden's theorem on the purity of the ramification locus and Zariski's main theorem, we conclude that $A_{\L}^{*,\tau}$ is an open embedding, hence an isomorphism.
 Therefore $i$ must be an equality and Theorem D in this special case follows by restricting to the closed point of $\Spec R_X$.